 Notes

 - Extracts - Do you need both extracts?
 If you're out of vanilla, that's fine, but the almond extract is very important to this recipe.
-It was makes these sugar cookies more flavorful.
+It makes these sugar cookies more flavorful.

-- Flour - all purpose flour, never self rising flour.
+- Flour - all-purpose flour, never self-rising flour.

 - Frosting - I frost my cookies with this Buttercream Frosting but you can frost them with Royal Frosting as well.
-If you don't want to frost them you can sprinkle sanding sugar or coarse sugar on the tops of the dough cut outs before baking.
-You will need to lightly press the sprinkles down to get them to stick to the cookies.
+If you don't want to frost them, you can sprinkle sanding sugar or coarse sugar on the tops of the dough cutouts before baking.
+You will need to lightly press the sprinkles down to get them to stick to the cookies.ย ย

 - Nutritional Disclaimer